lucabergamini/github_memo/docker.md

  `docker run -it <image_name/id> <default_cmd>`: create a new container from image <image_name> and run <default_cmd> inside of it, with also a nice formatted terminal to send input

  ## ports mapping
+ Ports mapping is a **run** option, which means ports must be specified when using `docker run`.
+Alternatively, ports can be specified in the `docker-compose.yaml` file.

+ `docker run -p <host-port>:<container-port>` bind input ports.
+Output ports are opened by default (otherwise docker container wouldn't be able to connect to the internet)

  ## volumes mapping